Billy-Dickson/blog.dickson.me.uk/_posts/categories/2022-08-05-Linux-Command-line-tools.md

 ---
 layout: single
-title:  "Exiftool - Remove exif data from photographs"
+title:  "exiftool - Remove exif data from photos"
-date:   2022-03-20 13:37:08 +0000
+date:   2022-08-10 13:37:08 +0000
-categories: computing, linux, commandline
+categories: Computing Linux Homelab
 publish: false
 ---

-## Howto remove exif data from photos
+## How to remove exif data from photos

 Here's a handy linux command line tool that removes exif data from photographs, This one I use to remove the exif data from photos before I publish them to my website.
+Removing EXIF is a smart idea, particularly if you're especially privacy-conscious however, as we mentioned, your biggest concern is most likely the geolocation information.

-## Install the appication
+### Install the appication

 ~~~bash
 sudo apt install exiftool